 Sophia Martinez: Picture Perfect by Jacqueline Jules, illustrated by Kim Smith

 This is the kind of diversity book that I want to see more of!
 I like the Spanish words sprinkled throughout the book with a glossary in the back for those who need a translation.
-Sophia’s desire to stand out alongside her two sisters is pitch perfect for this age group.
-Her family is portrayed as any other middle class American family who just so happens to be Hispanic American though there is a strong sense of family which ties back subtly to Latino culture.
+Sophia’s desire to stand out alongside her two sisters is pitch-perfect for this age group.
+Her family is portrayed as any other middle-class American family who just so happens to be Hispanic American though there is a strong sense of family that ties back subtly to Latino culture.
 This is a great way to introduce Spanish to fans of Dora the Explorer and Go!
 Diego Go!
 Written in three chapters, this is also a very Easy Chapter Book.
 [Easy Reader, ages 5 and up]

 Colors On Our Papers/Rangi On Papers yetu by Mary Birdsell and Vera Lynne Stroup-Rentier